 Read also had Robert’s revolver.
-After Roberts had threatened to kill himself, Alice had taken his revolver and had given it to Read for safe keeping.
+After Roberts had threatened to kill himself, Alice had taken his revolver and given it to Read for safekeeping.
 This was in September, just after the prohibition order had been taken out against Roberts.
-Roberts wanted the revolver back, and on Saturday 16th he told Read that he had a buyer for it as he wanted to raise money to go to his new job in Kaiapoi.
+Roberts wanted the revolver back.
+On Saturday 16th he told Read that he had a buyer for it as he wanted to raise money to go to his new job in Kaiapoi.
 He is to start work there on 19 October, for the contractor who carries the mail between Kaiapoi and Waikuku.
 Read is glad to be rid of of the gun and offers to leave it at Burns’s office at Silver Grid the following night.

 Not a Proper Person

-John Warwick has spent most of the evening in the billiard room.
-At about twenty past nine he goes to the ‘slide’ to pay his board to Alice Newman, who at the time is in charge of the office, having earlier put the Burns children to bed.
-‘A slight young man about 23 or 24 years of age’ is standing in the angle of the staircase, and beckons to Warwick.
+John Warwick has spent most of the evening in the billiard-room.
+At about twenty past nine he goes to the ‘slide’ to pay his board to Alice Newman who at the time is in charge of the office having earlier put the Burns children to bed.
+‘A slight young man about 23 or 24 years of age’ is standing in the angle of the staircase and beckons to Warwick.
 It is Roberts and he wants to speak with him.
 Warwick tells him that if it is of any importance they should speak in his room.
-Roberts makes reference to Alice and accuses Warwick of talking to her.
+Roberts refers to Alice and accuses Warwick of talking to her.

 Three Shots and a Muffled Scream

-The next thing Warwick and Moore hear is the sound of three rapid shots, fired in quick succession, followed by a woman’s scream.
+The next thing Warwick and Moore hear is the sound of three rapid shots fired in quick succession and followed by a woman’s scream.

-Warwick lookes out his door and sees Alice running towards him, uttering muffled screams.
+Warwick looks out his door and sees Alice running towards him uttering muffled screams.
 Blood is gushing from her face, marking her progress from the nursery door to his room.
-He calls for help and rushes downstairs, meeting Burns as he is coming up.
+He calls for help and rushes downstairs meeting Burns as he is coming up.

 Moore comes out of his room and sees Alice lying in the next room to his, on the floor between two beds, in a pool of blood.

 Warwick goes for the police.
-He returns with a Constable and they find Alice lying on the floor of his room, grasping her last breath.
+He returns with a Constable, and they find Alice lying on the floor of his room gasping her last breath.

-The details of the tragedy are promptly telephoned to headquarters by the first Constable on the scene, and the Sub-Inspector and Chief Detective immediately assume charge.
-In view of the suspicion that the murderer might still be in the house, they make a careful search of the place in order to allay the fears of the residents.
-A wide area of the city is scoured, and at eleven o’clock it is rumoured that Arthur Roberts has been seen behaving in a strange manner near the corner of Fitzgerald avenue and Ferry road.
+The details of the tragedy are promptly telephoned to headquarters by the first Constable on the scene.
+The Sub-Inspector and Chief Detective immediately assume charge.
+Because of the suspicion that the murderer might still be in the house, they make a careful search of the place to allay the fears of the residents.
+A wide area of the city is scoured, and at eleven o’clock it is rumoured that Arthur Roberts has been seen behaving strangely near the corner of Fitzgerald avenue and Ferry road.
 Detectives search the locality for a couple of hours but find no trace of him.

-All avenues of escape from the city are patrolled by between twenty and thirty men but it isn’t until the early hours of the next morning that a report comes in that Roberts has been spotted, at about six o’clock, by a man who said he had asked the way to Kaiapoi.
-An hour and half later he is seen near Islington, and has inquired the way down the south railway line.
+All avenues of escape from the city are patrolled by between twenty and thirty men.
+However, it isn’t until the early hours of the next morning that a report comes in that Roberts has been spotted at about six o’clock by a man who said he had asked the way to Kaiapoi.
+An hour and a half later he is seen near Islington and has inquired the way down the southern railway line.

 The Bravery of Constable Evans

-Constable #1242, Mr Evans, has had a very busy night.
-He’s only been on the job as a mounted constable in the Christchurch district since September, having formerly served in Lyttelton for a year.
-Whilst proceeding on horseback along the road near Prebbleton, he is informed that a man resembling Roberts has been seen in the vicinity earlier in the day.
+Mr. Evans, Constable #1242 has had a very busy night.
+He’s only been on the job as a mounted constable in the Christchurch district since September having formerly served in Lyttelton for a year.
+Whilst proceeding on horseback along the road near Prebbleton he is informed that a man resembling Roberts has been seen in the vicinity earlier in the day.
 Constable Evans thinks it is likely that Roberts might have visited the local hotel, so he gets someone to hold his horse and proceeds inside.
-He spots Roberts immediately, he is standing at a counter writing a letter.
+He spots Roberts immediately, standing at a counter writing a letter.
 Evans approaches quietly.
-Noticing that the right hand pocket on Robert’s jacket is bulging out, he adroitly slides his hand in and removes the gun – which was loaded in six chambers – before Roberts becomes aware of what is going on.
+Noticing that the right-hand pocket on Robert’s jacket is bulging out, he adroitly slides his hand in and removes the gun, which was loaded in six chambers, before Roberts becomes aware of what is going on.

-Constable Evans askes him his name, to which Roberts replies ‘Williams, claiming he has come from Rangiora.
-The Constable then seizes some letters, one of which Roberts has been writing, another has been partly finished.
+Constable Evans asks him his name to which Roberts replies ‘Williams, claiming he has come from Rangiora.
+The Constable then seizes some letters, one of which Roberts has been writing and the other partly finished.
 Roberts tries to snatch them back and in doing so tears one in half.